 - The molars are the largest teeth, having a flat surface which is ideal for grinding, crushing and chewing food.

-But they don’t have 42 to start off with.
+But they don’t have 42 teeth to start off with.
 Puppies are born toothless; soon growing their 28 puppy teeth.
-Those razor sharp things that dig into your fingers.
+Those razor sharp teeth dig into your fingers.
 You’ll need to train your puppy to not bite.

 At around 3 months old, these puppy teeth fall out due to the adult teeth pushing through.
 You may find puppy teeth around your home, but many puppies swallow them.